 Checking for your cart...

-First, consider snow conditions and temperature.
-You also need to figure in your own threshold for the cold.
-Your best bet is to dress in layers.
-We’ve included a few pointers below.
+First, consider weather conditions and temperature.
+You also need to figure out your own threshold for the cold.

-Some things to think about with the winter outerwear is waterproofing, breathability and insulation.
+Some things to think about with winter outerwear is waterproofing, breathability and insulation.
 If you choose to get a “shell” jacket it can be worth it to purchase extra base layers for those really cold days.
-When shopping around, also think about pockets and storage you need in your jacket and pants.
+When shopping around, think about pockets and storage.

-It’s a good idea to find a beanie that works with your helmet and tuck a facemask or neck gaiter in your jacket pocket, so you’re prepared when the temperature takes a dip.
-And don’t forget about your fingers and toes.
+It’s a good idea to find a beanie that works with your helmet and don’t forget about your fingers and toes.
 Both mittens and gloves have their advantages.
-Here again, the temperature might decide on which way you go.
 Don’t underestimate the power of snowboarding socks versus plain old gym socks when you’re riding all day.

-Sizing your gear is critical to your ride.
-If your winter gear doesn’t fit well, it can dampen your mood and your experience.
-So take time to find the size and fit for your snowboard jackets and pants and other winter gear.
-Different brands can run large in sizes, so check out our sizing charts for snowboard clothes.
+Sizing your gear is critical.
+If it doesn’t fit well, it can dampen your mood and experience.
+Different brands can run large in sizes, so check out our sizing charts.

-The key to staying warm and dry is knowing how to layer clothes for snowboarding.
+The key to staying warm and dry is knowing how to layer.
 Here are a few quick tips:

-If you’re new to snowboarding, and need some pointers on finding the right snowboarding clothes, check out our article on How to Dress in Layers.
+If you’re new to the sport, and need some pointers on finding the right snowboarding clothes, check out our article on How to Dress in Layers.